MFlisar/ComposeChangelog/README.md

 | statesaver-kotpreferences | √       | √   | √   |             |
 | statesaver-preferences    | √       | √   | √   |             |

-* (1) the XML parser I currently use is from the android package - it would be quite easily possible to rewrite it, then the whole library would support all targets, but currently I do not need it and do not have time - if you want to do this task, just let me know.
+* (1) the XML parser I currently use is from the android package - it would be quite easily possible to provide implementations for other platforms (using ksoup e.g.), then the whole library would support all targets, but currently I do not need it and do not have time - if you want to do this task, just let me know.

 ## :tada: Demo